Secure Sandbox

 Sprites (Fly.io) Yes Yes Yes Yes Yes full

-Some platforms do not expose /dev/fuse, so the FUSE virtual filesystem layer cannot be mounted.
+Some platforms (Vercel, Cloudflare) do not expose /dev/fuse, so the FUSE virtual filesystem layer cannot be mounted.
 Without FUSE, soft-delete quarantine and real-paths virtualization are not available.
-File deletes are real and irreversible, and path remapping through realPaths has no effect.
+Other platforms (Runloop, exe.dev, Freestyle) support FUSE via deferred activation — the binary configures FUSE at runtime after enabling /dev/fuse access.
 All other enforcement layers — seccomp, Landlock, Network Proxy, and DLP — operate normally.
-The security mode negotiates to landlock instead of full.

 Adapters#